 Extremism is defined as 'as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs'.
-We also include in our definition of extremism, calls for the death of members of our armed forces, whether in this country or overseas.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

-Some pupils are at risk of being radicalised; adopting beliefs and engaging in activities which are harmful, criminal or dangerous.
+Some children are at risk of being radicalised; adopting beliefs and engaging in activities which are harmful, criminal or dangerous.

-Holywell School is clear that exploitation of vulnerable pupils and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing pupils and young people from being drawn into terrorism.
+Holywell C of E School is clear that exploitation of vulnerable pupils and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism10.

-Holywell School seeks to protect pupils and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.
+Holywell C of E School seeks to protect pupils and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.